-However, commercially made and manufactured egg salad found in the grocery store is safe during pregnancy and can be stored in the fridge for three to five days (source: FDA).
+However, commercially made and manufactured premade egg salad found in the grocery store is safe during pregnancy and can be stored in the fridge for three to five days (source: FDA).

 Are Egg Salad Sandwiches OK When Pregnant?

-Egg salad sandwiches are okay for your pregnancy as long as you make the egg salad yourself or opt for one that has been commercially made.
+Egg salad sandwiches are okay for your pregnancy nutrition as long as you make the egg salad yourself or opt for one that has been commercially made.

-Do not let the egg salad sit outside of the refrigerator for more than two hours, or else bacteria can grow (source: USDA).
+Do not let the egg salad sit outside of the refrigerator for more than two hours, or else harmful bacteria can grow (source: USDA).
 If you add lettuce or tomatoes to your salad – or any other fresh produce – be sure to wash it thoroughly first.